ashitoshh01/restauraWebpage/README.md

-# restauraWebpage
+# Restaurant Web-Application

-This is a single page Web-Application which is made to showcase the skills that I have developed ; using (HTML , CCSS , JS).
+This is a single page Web-Application which is made to showcase the skills that I have developed ,using (HTML , CSS , JS).